stroparo/gostack-sample-projects-api/README.md

 As this is just a sample it is simplified and information is stored only in memory (JavaScript array).

-This was made by following classes about Node, in level 1 of the GoStack 12th edition (by [Rocketseat](https://rocketseat.com.br/), a major software development bootcamp in Brazil).
+This was made by following classes about Node, in level 1 of the GoStack 12th edition by [Rocketseat](https://rocketseat.com.br/), a major software development bootcamp in Brazil.

 ## Requirements